Join our upcoming Incentive Planning webinar on December 12. Register now.

 Table of Contents

 Okay.
-It’s not that simple – a lot happens between waking up, working, getting paid, and going to bed.
+It’s not that simple – a lot of life happens between hard work.
 However, for most people, work is an important part of life, and they want to feel like their work matters.

 In other words: when people work, they want to get paid!
-It’s a sense of accomplishment and validation to know that an employer appreciates the time and effort that’s put in.
+A financial reward increases the sense of accomplishment and validation — and can massively improve performance and job satisfaction.

 ...
 Cognitive satisfaction is derived from the evaluative appreciation of work-related aspects, such as payment, schedules and benefits (Eyupoglu et al., 2016).

-“Payment,” or compensation, is quite a broad term – it takes many forms.
-Therefore, employees and employers must understand various types of compensation and how they apply it to their particular situations.
+“Payment,” or compensation, is quite a broad term that takes many forms.
+Employees and employers must understand the various types of compensation and how they apply it to their particular situations.

 What is compensation?
 What is incentive pay?

 Incentive pay is a variable form of compensation.
-It’s a merit-based compensation awarded outside guaranteed hourly or salary wages directly tied to achieving performance goals, objectives, or milestones.
+An incentive structure is a merit-based compensation awarded outside guaranteed hourly or salary wages.
+The eligibility criterion is directly tied to achieving performance goals, objectives, or milestones.

-Incentive pay is a type of compensation that provides employees extra motivation to meet or exceed specific goals.
+Incentive pay is a type of compensation that offers employees extra motivation to achieve specific goals.

 Incentive pay can be: